CKalitin/ckalitin.github.io/_posts/1976-07-20-kos-booster-landing.md

 }
 ```

 When I first attempted to land a booster with Kerbal Operating System about 2-3 years ago I got stuck trying to implement aerodynamic control.
-So, this is where I started a month ago.
+So, this is where I started.

 In the intervening years I became a much better programmer and quickly implemented the helper functions above, kids stuff.
-The principle is to get the direction from the target point to the impact point and turn in that direction depending on the required change in distance per second is.
+The principle is to get the direction from the target point to the impact point and pitch in that direction depending on what the required change in distance per second is.

 The horrible problem emerges when you realize that the DirToPos function returns the direction from one point to another on the surface of Kerbin.
 This value is then used as the bearing (degrees relative to north) for the booster.